curiousTauseef/rtl-cheat/synthesis.md

 # Synthesis

-How to transform VHDL into a circuit.
+How to transform VHDL into a circuit

+<https://en.wikipedia.org/wiki/Logic_synthesis> first step, transform RTL into gates.

 That is the whole point of using VHDL instead of C.